tr7200/Vadam/README.md

 of the paper, finding the right value of Lambda is beyond the scope of the paper but an example Hyperas script that tunes Vadam simultaneously on learning rate and prior precision is offered here to address this.
-- This verision of the Vadam algorithm follows slides 11 of 15 from the 2018 ICML presentation [slides](https://goo.gl/ouZRkM), which is slightly different from the paper.
+- This version of the Vadam algorithm follows slides 11 of 15 from the 2018 ICML presentation [slides](https://goo.gl/ouZRkM), which is slightly different from the paper.
 In this implementation of the version of the algorithm from the slides, only the epsilon fuzz factor is added to